adwuerth/vroom/README.md

 vroom is a userspace NVMe driver written in Rust.
-It aims to be as fast as the SPDK NVMe driver, while minimizing unsafe code and offering a simplified API and less code.
+It aims to be as fast as the SPDK NVMe driver, while minimizing unsafe code and offering a simplified API and less code. vroom is at this point only a proof of concept and will be extended further.
 # Build instructions

 vroom needs to be compiled from source using the rust compiler.